Explore our Programme and Project Management taught Master's degree.

 - Organisations, People and Performance

-This course has two components – a taught component and a research component (dissertation) each accounting for 50% of your time and effort.
+This course has two components – a taught component accounting for two thirds of your time and effort, and a research component each accounting for one third.

 For the taught component, we blend lectures with seminars, syndicate exercises, simulations, and case studies.
-Each module is delivered intensively over one full week or two half weeks, and classes are deliberately kept small to encourage interaction.
-Larger scale lectures are delivered for some modules and are backed up by seminar and syndicate activities.
+The majority of modules are taught in small classes to facilitate and encourage interaction.
+Others practice large-scale lectures, which are then backed up by seminar and syndicate activities.

 Our module leaders have extensive industry experience.
 Guest speakers from industry also contribute regularly, bringing real-world insight into your learning experience.

-Overall this course can accommodate up to180 students, with several modules being delivered in smaller classes of 25-30.
+Overall this course can accommodate up to 180 students, with several modules being delivered in smaller classes of 30-35.

 Typical contact hours